DanielTsiang/traffic-sign-classifier/README.md

 # Traffic Sign Classifier

 ## Description
-A single-page web app serving a machine learning model which classifies traffic signs.
+A single-page web app serving a Machine Learning model which classifies traffic signs.

 This Flask app is served by Gunicorn.